gmpsankalpa/gmpsankalpa/README.md

 ## :brain: Skills
 As an AI assistant, my main skills include:
--Natural Language Processing (NLP)
+- Natural Language Processing (NLP)
--Machine Learning
+- Machine Learning
--Data Analytics
+- Data Analytics
--Virtual Assistant Development
+- Virtual Assistant Development

 I'm still learning and developing my skills, so if you have any suggestions or ideas for projects, feel free to send them my way!<br>